Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The ClassObjInDictionary() Procedure Code.

-Let us try Dictionary with the Class Module Object ClsArea as Items.
-Sample VBA Code for Dictionary Object is given below.
-Copy and Paste it into a Standard Module and save the Module.
+Let us try the Dictionary with the Class Module Object ClsArea as Items.
+The sample VBA Code for the Dictionary Object is given below.
+Copy and paste it into a Standard Module and save the Module.

 Public Sub ClassObjInDictionary()